Got (the healthiest) Milk?

 Things to remember:

-• The things I said about soy milk apply to coconut milk: too many brands, too many options (light, unsweetened, flavored, etc), and most brands have sugar added (up to 12g)
+• Many points above about soy milk apply to coconut milk: there are many options (light, unsweetened, flavored) and most brands have too many preservatives and thickeners (e.g. carrageenan) and sugar added (up to 12g per 8oz).

-• Coconut milk is one of the highest in saturated fat per serving
+• Coconut milk has one of the highest saturated fat amounts per serving (out of all the milks)

 • Coconut milk is dairy, soy, nut free

-• This milk has virtually no protein – 1g per 1 cup serving
+• This milk has virtually no protein – 1g per 8oz serving

 What does coconut milk offer you?
-A good alternative if you’re allergic to dairy, soy and nuts.
-Unsweetened coconut milk is a great alternative to use in creamy curry sauces – I use it in Thai curries all the time (the unsweetened version has 50 calories for 1 cup vs. up to 120 calories for 1 cup).
+An alternative if you’re allergic to dairy, soy and nuts.
+Unsweetened, Light Coconut Milk is a great option to use in creamy curry sauces – I use it in Thai curries and Indian dishes all the time (the unsweetened version has 50 calories for 1 cup vs. up to 120 calories for 1 cup).
 Coconut milk has up to 30% DV Vitamin D and 50% DV Vitamin B12.

 a

-The Picky Eater Recommendation: If you can tolerate regular milk, soy milk or almond milk – drink one of those.
-If you’re going to choose coconut milk – choose the unsweetened kind (0g-1g sugar) & 50 calories per serving.
+The Bottom Line: Regular or almond milk is probably a better alternative than coconut milk.
+If you’re going to choose coconut milk – choose the organic, light, unsweetened kind (0g-1g sugar), with no carrageenan and 50 calories per serving.
 Definitely use unsweetened coconut milk in creamy curry sauces – it tastes great.
 And if you’re drinking only coconut milk, get your protein elsewhere!

 a